Estimating heating times in periodically driven quantum many-body systems via avoided crossing spectroscopy: Driven Spin Chain

 Having described the method in general, let us now use the driven spin chain as a concrete example to demonstrate the power of our approach.
 The gap widths and energy transfers obtained as explained in Sec.~\ref{ssec: avoided crossing} are shown in Fig.~\ref{fig: energy transfer} for different even system sizes, ranging from $L=6$ to $L=12$.

 On the $y$-axis we plot the half-period $\tau$ of the protocol.
 The points denote identified crossings, while the color scale of the points encodes the absolute value of the energy difference with respect to $H_0$ between the two Floquet eigenstates involved in the avoided crossing.
 Furthermore, we have indicated a dashed line at the mean angular spacing $\bar{\Delta}=2\pi/\dim \mathcal{H}$ dictated by the dimension $\dim \mathcal{H}$ of the relevant Hilbert space sector $\mathcal{H}$.
-As discussed we believe once the detected avoided level crossings are comparable to mean angular spacing dictated they are bound to lose their significance for the heating dynamics, since then the gap sizes are dictated by the random matrix ensemble.
-For system sizes and $\tau$ values where this phenomenon occrus, the heating dynamics can easily be extracted from real-time evolutions at the same system size.